John Hartigan (media executive)

-John Hartigan AO (born 16 November 1947) is a former Australian journalist and media executive, who worked for News Ltd for 41 years, ending his career there as CEO and chair in 2011.
+John Hartigan AO (born 16 November 1947) is a former Australian journalist and media executive, who worked for News Limited for 41 years, ending his career there as CEO and chair in 2011.

 Career

 Hartigan started his career in newspapers at the age of 16 and worked for John Fairfax and Sons from 1964 to 1970.

-After joining News Ltd in 1970 as a reporter on The Daily Mirror in 1970, he later worked for The Daily Telegraph, both in Sydney.
+After joining News Limited in 1970 as a reporter on the Daily Mirror in 1970, he later worked for the Daily Telegraph, both in Sydney.
 He then moved to London worked for The Sun, and on to New York City to report for the New York Post.